DSMorpher/Dota2ServerPingCheck/README.md

 Version Changes:

-main sycn and Async requests have been completed detail info has been completed
+main sync and Async requests have been completed detail info has been completed

 Authored by: